On the Subject of Unmentionable Things

 Publishers Weekly, STARRED REVIEW

 School Library Journal

-JULIA WALTON is the author of the award-winning Words on Bathroom Walls (soon to be a major motion picture!).
+JULIA WALTON is the award-winning author of Words on Bathroom Walls (now adapted to a major motion picture!) and Just Our Luck.
+Her third novel, On the Subject of Unmentionable Things, is set for release on August 23, 2022.
 She received an MFA in creative writing from Chapman University and a BA in History from UC Irvine.
 Julia lives with her husband and children in Huntington Beach, CA.

 Okay but for real, here’s THE HONEST BIO.

 JULIA WALTON was miserable in insurance.
 She wrote quite a bit of Words on Bathroom Walls on a notepad near her work phone while she was supposed to be, you know, working…So clearly she was a stellar employee and the company was lucky to have her.

 Julia talks to herself a lot and cannot pass a reflective surface without checking out her hair.
 Spoiler...it’s usually a disaster.

 She loves avocados, sushi, her mom’s meatloaf, and her grandma’s marinara sauce.
 If she’s going out to lunch, her go-to meal is a tuna melt on sourdough with sweet potato fries.

 She eats candy (Cadbury please) and the occasional, generous scoop of Nutella (Costco size only) in her pantry while her kids are distracted.